ConcurrentDistributedLab/PersistentCombining/README.md

 |                       | PWFstack [1,2,3]                                                  |
 | Persistent Heaps      | PBheap [1,2]                                                      |

+# Experiments

+We execute each experiment 10 times (runs) and display averages.
+Each run simulates 10^7 atomic operations in total, with each of the n threads simulating 10^7/n operations.
+In the experiments for the stacks (queues), each thread performs pairs of Push and Pop (Enqueue and Dequeue) starting from an empty data structure.

 # Reproduce experimental results

 First, run the `figures_pcomb_compile.sh` script to compile the executables.
 Then, run the `figures_pcomb_run.sh` script to produce the results of each figure in [1], regarding our algorithms.
 The script creates the output files in the `results` directory.